Ashburry-trio/Ircproxy/README.md

 -   type in the input box type **cmd.exe** and press **Enter**

--   Type **cd Documents** then **git clone https://github.com/Ashburry-trio/Ircproxy**
+-   Type **cd %userprofile%** then **git clone https://github.com/Ashburry-trio/Ircproxy.git**

 -   type **install.bat -3.13** the *-3.13* is the *Python version* you have
     installed.
-Do not put the third digit for your linux version, just the first two numbers.
+Do not put the third digit for your python version, just the first two numbers.
     Install the latest version and use **py --version** to see your installed python versions.

--   Then you just need to execute **run.bat** on the command line
+-   Then you just need to execute **runproxy.bat -3.13** on the command line (install.bat runs runproxy.bat)

 -   If you are using *Linux* do not update your systems version of Python, instead install the latest version of Python alongside your system version via the